Serial Entrepreneurship: Thoughts and Lessons

 And that’s how it started…

-After the eLoad station, the photocopying kiosk came, then the school supplies store and many other one-employee businesses – and that’s how my serial entrepreneurship began.
+After the eLoad station, the photocopying kiosk came.
+Then the school supplies store and many other one-employee businesses – and that’s how my serial entrepreneurship began.

 • Opening a business gets easier and faster every time you start a new one.
 All the mistakes you’ve made in the past are usually prevented and you eventually learn and get used to the bureaucracy of registering a business.